 Limb-Girdle Muscular Dystrophy type 1B (LGMD1B)

-EDMD3: muscle weakness and atrophy of the upper and lower limbs, contractures of the neck, elbows, and heel cords, scoliosis and cardiac arrhythmias
+EDMD3: muscle weakness and atrophy of the upper and lower limbs, joint contractures, scoliosis, and cardiac arrhythmias

-LGMD1B: muscle wasting and weakness of the hip, thigh, shoulder, hands and ankles, cardiomyopathy, bradycardia, conduction defects of the heart and respiratory issues
+LGMD1B: distal muscle weakness, cardiomyopathy, bradycardia, conduction defects of the heart and respiratory insufficiency

 LMNA-CMD: Creatinine Kinase (CK) levels may be elevated and examination of a muscle biopsy would indicate a dystrophic process.
 Outside of the clinical features, genetic testing for the LMNA mutation